UCLH-DHCT/emap/emap-interchange/README.md

 ```

 Then it will find and use this config.
 But you also need to supply a bean yourself that defines which queue you want to use.
 I've defined an enum (`EmapDataSource`) which lists all the queues.
 It currently only has the HL7 queue in it.
-The bean returns
+The bean should return
 the enum value corresponding to the queue you want to use.
 Here is the version in the HL7 data source.
 The method name is not important.

 ```